Sandstone

 Unconsolidated dune sand in Estonia.
 Rust-colored layers are slightly coarser.

-Alternating layers of conglomerate, fine-grained sandstone, and coarse-grained sandstone from Ireland.
+Alternating layers of conglomerate, fine-grained, and coarse-grained sandstone from Ireland.

 Alternating layers of fine- and coarse-grained sandstone, and conglomerate in a pebble from Estonia.